TJ-Solergibert/transformers-in-supercomputers/README.md

 - Single Port Mellanox EDR
 - GPFS via one fiber link 10 GBit

 In the execution of this project, we have primarily focused on the performance of the distributed training of the models, leaving precision or their learning capacity in the background.
-Nevertheless, we aimed to validate the theory by training a Distil-BERT model on the emotion dataset for a multi-class classification task.
+Nevertheless, we aimed to validate the theory by training a [DistilBERT](https://huggingface.co/distilbert-base-uncased) model on the [emotion](https://huggingface.co/datasets/dair-ai/emotion) dataset for a multi-class classification task.
 Below, we present the training configurations along with the results.

 ## Experiments
 To conduct the study, we have relied on the traditional scheme of training a model over several epochs, in which, for each epoch, the model consumes the entire training dataset to update it's parameters and calculates a metric using the evaluation dataset.
 Therefore, both datasets are synthetic, and we will not consider the model metrics as our focus is on the training and communication performance.
 More specifically, we will focus on the throughput per GPU and how the time decreases in the training and evaluation phases as we increase the number of devices.